- Is Visitor Insurance The Same As Travel Insurance?

 Call 1 844-542-4678 to speak to our advisors.

-While a few Visitor Insurance plans offer extra benefits like dental emergencies or repatriation, most of the time, they are not used and only mainly cater to medical emergencies.
-For instance, Janet had a dental-coverage policy, so when she had an emergency extraction to be done in Ottawa, the policy covered that.
-These add-ons could really save your life, so try to consider what types of extra protections might be needed during your trip.
+A small number of Visitor Insurance plan(s) do include some additional tap-on benefits such as dental coverage or repatriation, but these are rarely utilized and only serve as supplementary to actual medical emergencies.
+Janet had a dental-coverage policy, for example, so when she needed an emergency extraction while sitting in Ottawa, the policy covered it.
+These extras could really save your life, so try to think about which additional protections would be necessary during your travels.

-Most modern visitors insurance plans also cover the health issues of a COVID-19-infected person up to an equal amount of coverage offered for any other medical condition.
-For example, in the case of Simon, who contracted Covid-19 during a business trip to Montreal, he had to be hospitalized.
-At least he could relieve some of the financial pressures for the treatment; his visitors’ insurance therefore paid his hospitalization expenses.
-Always check if your prospective insurance plan covers pandemics to ensure you’re covered for COVID-19.
+Current visitors insurance plans in general also cover the health of a person with COVID-19 to the same amounts that they would provide coverage for any other health care plan.
+For instance, when Simon became infected during a business trip to Montreal, he also had to be hospitalized.
+At least he could ease some of the financial strain of his treatment; his visitors’ insurance thus paid his hospitalization bills.
+To ensure that you’re covered for Covid-19, check that pandemics are included in your new insurance plan.

 Coverage for adventure sports is not standard and varies widely among insurance plans.
 Jenna’s experience is the kind of cautionary tale; she assumed her visitor’s insurance would pay her medical bills after her rock climbing accident, but in fact, her plan specifically didn’t cover high-risk activities.
 Look specifically for plans that include adventure sports if you look forward to engaging in such sports, or otherwise purchase an additional cover for it.

-So, it should be an insurance company that will be researched and proven in its credibility.
-Look for reviews, check their licensing status in Canada, and consult online forums or local contacts.
-Thomas, who travels on business frequently, has this piece of advice for you: “The insurance company should be contacted directly to clarify any doubts.
-One also notices the time and clarity with which they respond, which indicates good customer service.
+So it needs to be an insurance company that will be investigated and verified in its legitimacy.
+Read reviews, verify their licensing in Canada, and turn to online chat rooms or local contacts for advice.
+Thomas, who is often abroad on work, has this piece of advice: Give the insurance company a call and clear your doubts.
+Also, you see the speed and the clarity with which they fall, which means good customer support.

 Sources and Further Reading